infinispan/infinispan-designs/Conflict-resolution-perf-improvements.md

 * During CR if two tree's root values don't match, it's then possible to compare all `X` hashes and only request the indexes of the array which have conflicting hashes.
 At which point the participating nodes only return the InternalCacheEntries associated with those nodes.

-* Once the hash tree has been created for CR, it's possible to cache the hashes until a subsequent write operation.
-Upon a write operation it's necessary to invalidate the root hash and the hash of the child node containing the entry.
-During the next round of CR it's then only necessary to recalculate the invalidated nodes and the root.

-* Logic for processing write operations can be implemented as an interceptor which interacts with the conflict manager.

 ### Offline Backup Consistency Check
 The Merkle tree hashes can also be utilised to ensure the consistency of data being dumped to an offline backup.
 When a